caseymcc/voxigen/README.md

 # voxigen
 Voxel handling library, mainly for block worlds.
+Video of current version - https://youtu.be/a7NxpDbzjAw

 Voxigen handles chunking and loading/saving of the world based on a maximum size.
 The world is not infinite but the size can be chosen as though it seems to be infinite.
 Also the current generator choses blocks based on a cylinder out of 3D noise allowing the y axis to wrap around.
 Sphere could be possible but rendering might become an issue.